zzhangjii/learning-library/workshops/adwc-trialcampaigns/LabGuide200.md

 # Querying Data Files in Object Storage

-### **Step 1**:  Connect Autonomous Data Warehouse Cloud instance to data in Object Storage
+### **Step 6**:  Connect Autonomous Data Warehouse Cloud instance to data in Object Storage

 - Go to the SQL Developer console that you connected in a previous lab.
-Here's a reference to that lab section: <https://github.com/unofficialoraclecloudhub/autonomous-campaign/blob/master/workshops/adwc-trialcampaigns/LabGuide100.md#connecting-to-the-database-using-sql-developer>
+Here's a reference to that lab section: https://github.com/unofficialoraclecloudhub/autonomous-campaign/blob/master/workshops/adwc-trialcampaigns/LabGuide100.md#connecting-to-the-database-using-sql-developer

 - Use DBMS_CLOUD API to create credentials.
+For more information about DBMS_CLOUD, please refer to this: https://docs.oracle.com/en/cloud/paas/autonomous-data-warehouse-cloud/user/dbmscloud-reference.html#GUID-52C9974C-D95E-4E41-AFBD-0FC4065C029A

-As the user you created, run the following command, replacing \<oci-username\> with your OCI username, and \<swift-password\> with the swift password you generated in step 6
+As the user you created, run the following command, replacing **oci-username** with your OCI username, and **swift-password** with the swift password you generated in step 6

 ```